-System integration will be tested Ankara, Madrid and Barcelona as having been done in İstanbul.
+????

+.

 Copy the above template, if more Next technical achievements need to be indicated.

 Top 4 issues

 This part should highlight the four main issues the project had to face during the reporting period.
 Issues can be related to the management, the overall progress, technical bottlenecks, funding, a brand new game-changing competitor, etc. Issues can typically be realised risks that were identified beforehand (they can also be related to unexpected events or results).